MicrosoftDocs/Viva/Viva/goals/vg-privacy-and-security.md

 #### What data does Copilot in Viva Goals store?

-Copilot in Viva Goals does not log any of the user's prompts.
+Copilot in Viva Goals doesn't log any user prompts.
 It follows the [same data residency protocols](#viva-goals-data-handling) currently in place for Viva Goals.

 #### What privacy policy does Copilot in Viva Goals use?